Non-stationary Online Learning with Memory and Non-stochastic Control: Omitted Details for Section (Non-stochastic Control)

 We now focus on the quantity $B_T$, which is the dynamic policy regret over the truncated loss functions $\{f_t\}_{t=1,\ldots,T}$.
 Indeed,

 where $\lambda = (H+2)^2L_f$ and $g_t(M) = \inner{\nabla_M \f_t(M_{t})}{M}$ is the surrogate linearized loss.
-As a consequence, we are reduced to proving an dynamic regret over the sequence of functions $\{g_t\}_{t=1,\ldots,T}$ with switching cost, namely, the first three terms in the right hand side.
-We thus make use of the techniques developed in Section~\ref{sec:appendix-proof-OCOmemory} (dynamic policy regret minimization for OCO with memory) to decompose the terms into meta-regret and expert-regret:
+As a consequence, we are reduced to proving an dynamic regret over the sequence of functions $\{g_t\}_{t=1,\ldots,T}$ with switching cost, namely, the first three terms on the right-hand side.
+We thus make use of the techniques developed in Appendix~\ref{sec:appendix-proof-OCOmemory} (dynamic policy regret minimization for OCO with memory) to decompose the terms into meta-regret and base-regret:

-We remark that the regret decomposition holds for any expert index $i \in [N]$.
-We now provide the upper bounds for the meta-regret and expert-regret, respectively.
-First, Theorem~\ref{thm:OGD-dynamic-regret-Control} ensures the expert-regret satisfies that
+We remark that the regret decomposition holds for any base-learner index $i \in [N]$.
+We now provide the upper bounds for the meta-regret and base-regret, respectively.
+First, Theorem~\ref{thm:OGD-dynamic-regret-Control} ensures the base-regret satisfies that

-where $P_T = \sum_{t=2}^{T} \Fnorm{M^*_{t-1} - M^*_t}$ is the path-length of the comparator sequence.
-On the other hand, similar to Lemma~\ref{lemma:sc-decompose} of Section~\ref{sec:sc-decompose}, we can show that the meta-regret satisfies that
+where $P_T = \sum_{t=2}^{T} \Fnorm{M^*_{t-1} - M^*_t}$ is the path length of the comparator sequence.
+On the other hand, similar to Lemma~\ref{lemma:sc-decompose} of Section~\ref{sec:sc-decompose}, we can show that the meta-regret satisfies

 where the surrogate loss vector $\ellb_t \in \Delta_N$ of the meta-algorithm is defined as